Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 As noted in the winter 1988 issue, the book project with Joanne was the reason that issue of the newsletter was delayed—and the reason Kirk made the leap from advertising to full-time documentarian.

 By 1987, his archival work was gaining wider attention.
 A Blue Sky fanzine article described Les Brers as “a 12-page quarterly featuring itineraries, discographies, interviews, and reviews of classic shows,” and noted that Kirk had compiled more than 140 hours of interviews with figures like Gregg Allman, Eric Clapton, and music promoter Bill Graham.
 These weren’t just snapshots—they were an oral history in real time.
-As Blue Sky put it, Kirk’s work was “a vital lyrical muscle” in the Allmans’ larger legacy—helping fans reconnect with their heroes during a time when the band itself was still trying to find its way back.
+Kirk’s work in preserving the Allmans’ larger legacy helped fans reconnect with their heroes during a time when the band itself was still trying to find its way back.

 Those hundreds of hours of raw, unfiltered conversation would go on to become invaluable.
 Years later, Kirk sold the trove of recordings to author Alan Paul, who used them as the backbone for his book Brothers and Sisters, and publicly credited Kirk for the “precious cargo” no one else had.
 Not even Kirk had listened to them all.